BPHL-Molecular/Daytona_HAV_VPB/README.md

 # Daytona_HAV_VPB

 ## Introduction
 A pipeline for comprehensive sequence analyses of Hepatitis A Virus (HAV) based on VP1-P2B junction region.
-The pipeline can perform species detection, SNP calling, and genotyping based on phylogeny of HAV.
+The pipeline can perform species detection, SNP calling, and genotyping based on phylogeny.
 Illumina paired-end sequencing data are required for the pipeline.
 The phylogenetic relationship is built based on SNP sequences.
 30 HAV genotype samples from Doyle's paper (https://doi.org/10.1093/infdis/jiaf127) are used as references to analyze phylogenetic relationship and genotype of the test samples.

 ### Daytona_HAV vs Daytona_HAV_VPB
 Daytona_HAV can be used to analyze any HAV sequencing data, while Daytona_HAV_VPB can only be used to analyze the data from VP1-P2B junction region sequencing.